China Injection Molding Near Me and You -30% Cost Cut

 - Nylon(with glass fill)

-- PBT(wih glass fill)
+- PBT(with glass fill)

 - PC(with glass fill)

-What information is needed for injection molding?
+What information is needed for China plastic injection molding companies ?

 - Raw material